Mippia/smp_dataset/readme.md

 ## Paper

-Real-Wordl Music Plagiarism Detection With Music Segment Transcription System link : TBD
+Real-World Music Plagiarism Detection With Music Segment Transcription System link : TBD

 ## Overview

 The SMP dataset contains 70 music piece pairs for plagiarism detection research.
 This is currently a sample-scale dataset designed to demonstrate our approach and methodology.
 Each pair includes original and comparison tracks with temporal segments marking similar parts.

+Segment transcription code and similarity code needs time for refactoring..

+And we also works on end-to-end segment transcription..!

 ## Dataset Structure